Purple Queen, Pseudanthias tuka (Herre & Montalban 1927)

 Distribution

-Offshore reefs of north Western Australia, Ashmore Reef in the Timor Sea, and the far northern Great Barrier Reef to NE of Townsville, and reefs in the Coral Sea.
+Offshore reefs of north Western Australia, Ashmore Reef in the Timor Sea, and the far northern Great Barrier Reef to northeast of Townsville, Queensland, and reefs in the Coral Sea.
 Elsewhere the species occurs in the south-east-Indo-west Pacific: Indonesia east to Philippines and Solomon Islands, north to southern Japan, south to Australia.

 Etymology